eswdd/aardvark/user-guide.md

 * **Time** - HH:MM:SS

 ## Title Area
-Aside from providing a thin header, this provides access to reset the entire app to a blank status, and ability to change render modes.
+Aside from providing a thin header, this provides access to reset the entire app to a blank status, and links to the manual and user preferences.

 * **Reset** - Removes all metrics and graphs, adds back in a single graph with the default settings.

+### User Preferences

+This dialog provides the ability to customize the Aardvark interface to your own tastes.
+Changes here are persisted in browser storage.

-* **Render** - By default Aardvark only renders graphs when clicking *Save* within either the graph or metric controls or pressing the enter key whilst focus is on a field.
-However to provide a more dynamic interface you may select *On change* in order to render on change of any input on the screen.
-This is a user preference and stored in the browser.
+* **Auto re-render on change** - By default Aardvark only renders graphs when clicking *Save* within either the graph or metric controls or pressing the enter key whilst focus is on a field.
+However to provide a more dynamic interface you may select this option in order to render on change of any input on the screen.

 ## Global Controls